 A Harvard Business Review article published on March 14, 2012, estimated that 10% of people in the financial services industry are psychopaths.
 A Wall Street psychotherapist feels that to be a conservative estimate.
 Countless Bernie Madoffs or Bernie Madoff wannabes!

 AARP (formerly American Association of Retired Persons) recently stated: “At stake are the billions of dollars each year that retirement investors lose because of hidden fees and bad advice.”

 The above material is getting and has been getting much press.
 How does it affect Monday Morning Millionaire Program members?

 The End of The Investor Protection Act & Saving for RetirementYou need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us